RyanHiatt/flight_data_manager/README.md

 ## Installing Kivy 2.0.0 on Raspberry Pi Headless

-The following are the origional documentation for the process of installing and running Kivy on a Raspberry Pi:
+The following are the original documentation for the process of installing and running Kivy on a Raspberry Pi:
 - [Installing Kivy](https://kivy.org/doc/stable/gettingstarted/installation.html#kivy-source-install)
 - [Kivy Installation on Raspberry Pi](https://kivy.org/doc/stable/installation/installation-rpi.html)